kxrtiswithak/sparta-global-sql-mini-project/pages/SQLMiniProject.md

 ###### Query

-I intially hard coded the latest year, but after gaining some feedback from my trainer, reluctantly implement a subquery to find it.
-I must admit it is a safer and future proof approach.
+I intially hard coded the latest year, but after gaining some feedback from my trainer, reluctantly implemented a subquery to find it.
+I must admit it is a much safer and future proof approach.

 ```sql
     SELECT TOP 10 c.CompanyName,